"One-time Office license or subscription" – choosing a model

 Microsoft 365 Family (for the whole family – up to 6 users)

-Microsoft 365 Business Standard/Premium (for businesses)
+Microsoft 365 Business Standard / Premium (for businesses)

-Fixed, regular fees (monthly or yearly)
+Fixed, recurring fees (monthly or annual)

-Always the latest version of the software
+Always the latest software version

 Can be installed on multiple devices (PC, Mac, tablet, phone)

-Access to 1 TB of OneDrive cloud storage per user
+Up to 1 TB of OneDrive cloud storage per user

-Comparison: Office one-time license vs. Microsoft 365 subscription
+Comparison: Office One-Time License vs. Microsoft 365 Subscription

-| Features | Single-use license | Microsoft 365 subscription |
+| Features | One-time license | Microsoft 365 Subscription |

 |---|---|---|

-| Initial cost | Disposable, tall | Low monthly or yearly |
+| Initial cost | Disposable, tall | Low monthly or annual |

-| Availability of updates | No new features | Continuous updates |
+| Availability of updates | No new features | Regular updates |

-| Number of devices | Only one | Up to 5 devices per user |
+| Number of devices | Just one thing | Up to 5 devices per user |

-| Access to the cloud | No | 1 TB of OneDrive storage |
+| Cloud access | None | 1 TB of OneDrive storage |

 | Technical support | Limited | Full support |

-| Duration of use | Indefinitely | Only during the subscription period |
+| Duration of use | Indefinitely | Only while your subscription is active |

-| Long-term price | Cheaper after a few years | Higher cost with long-term use |
+| Long-term price | Cheaper after a few years | Higher cost over the long term |

 They don't need the latest Office features

-They only use basic applications such as Word and Excel.
+They only use basic applications, such as Word and Excel

-They use Office on one computer
+They use Office on a single computer

-They value stability and predictability of costs.
+They value stability and cost predictability

-They always want to have the latest version of Office.
+They always want to have the latest version of Office

 They use Office on multiple devices

-They need cloud space for teamwork
+They need cloud storage for teamwork

-They need advanced features in Outlook, Teams, OneNote, and Access.
+They need advanced features in Outlook, Teams, OneNote, and Access

-Costs: what is more profitable?
+Costs: Which option is more cost-effective?

 Single-use license:

-Office Home & Business 2021 – approx. PLN 1,249 (for 1 computer, without updates)
+Office Home & Business 2021 – approx. 1,249 PLN (for 1 computer, without updates)

 Subscription:

-Microsoft 365 Personal – approx. PLN 299 per year
+Microsoft 365 Personal – approx. 299 PLN per year

-Microsoft 365 Family – approx. PLN 429 per year (up to 6 users)
+Microsoft 365 Family – approx. 429 PLN per year (up to 6 users)

-Select a one-time license if:
+Choose a one-time license if:

 You use Office on only one device